Characters: Detective Conan People From Notable Cases

 - Broken Bird: Ohana from the Kimono Goddess legend, who was so broken by her ordeals that she allegedly became an angry spirit and only calmed down when the locals venerated her as a goddess to placate her very well-justified anger.
 In the real story, we have two: Sakurako Suzuka and her long-separated sister, Eri Akechi/Chieri Aki aka the Sympathetic Murderer

-- Costume Porn: Sort of an in-universe example.
+- Costume Porn: In-universe example.
 The Kotoya Inn is famous for its collection of beautiful kimonos, all related to the legend of the Kimono Goddess.
+Asuka and Ema are found dead and rodeated by such gorgeous clothes: Asuka is "buried" in the obi sashes, Ema is lying on a pile of kimonos.

 - Creepy Doll: If you want a favor from the Kimono Goddess, you must: make one of these in paper, put on a kimono, go to the local Goddess shrine at midnight, and leave the doll in a wooden box specially outfitted for such a purpose.
 Specially if you want her to sponsor a revenge that you will carry out with your own hands.